 names a person, place, thing, or idea

-names a particular person, place, thing, or idea and begins with a capital letter
+names a particular person, place, thing or idea

 a noun that is singular in form but refers to a group of people or things